ycrc/ycrc.github.io/docs/clusters-at-yale/guides/conda-export.md

 ```

-This will create a new environment (with the same name `test`) on McCleary which.
+This will create a new environment with the same name `test`.
+The yaml file can be edited to change the name of the new environment.